jeff-hykin/offline_fetch_shim/readme.md

     // if you know what you want to respond with, you can manually do that here by returning a response object
     // (there's better ways, but sometimes this is enough when you're only patching 1 thing)
     // NOTE: if you need async, then respond with a Promise object (don't make the hook async, otherwise it'll always respond)

-}
+    // if you want to FORCE everything to be offline, throw an error in this hook }

 // fine grain control